Cerelle vs Cerazette: What's the Difference?

 Why have I been switched from Cerazette to Cerelle?

-Usually, it comes down to cost and stock.
-Under the NHS Pharmacy Contraception Service, pharmacies are expected to use professional discretion and, where practicable, supply the best value product that still meets the person's clinical need.
+It usually comes down to cost and stock.
+Under the NHS Pharmacy Contraception Service, pharmacies are expected to use their professional judgement and, where possible, supply the best value product that still meets your clinical need.

-Because Cerelle and Cerazette both contain the same active ingredient at the same strength, many pharmacies will supply whichever desogestrel 75 microgram product is the most appropriate and cost effective at the time.
+Because Cerelle and Cerazette both contain the same active ingredient at the same strength, most pharmacies will supply whichever desogestrel 75 microgram product is the most cost effective at the time.
+Your local area's formulary rules can also influence which version is supplied.

 Are they really the same?

-Yes, in the ways that matter for contraception, they are the same.
+Yes, in every way that matters for contraception.
 Both products contain desogestrel 75 micrograms.
 Both are mini pills.
-Both are taken once a day with no break.
+Both are taken once a day with no break between packs.
 Both use the same 12 hour window before a pill counts as late.
+Both product information documents describe the same common side effects at the same frequencies: irregular bleeding, acne, mood changes, breast pain, nausea, and weight increase.

 What is actually different?

-Cerelle uses potato starch in the tablet core, while Cerazette uses maize starch.
-Cerelle lists 52.34 mg of lactose per tablet, while Cerazette lists approximately 55 mg.
-The tablet coat ingredients also differ.
-These changes do not alter the intended contraceptive effect.
+Cerelle uses potato starch in the tablet core.
+Cerazette uses maize starch.
+Cerelle contains 52.34 mg of lactose per tablet.
+Cerazette contains approximately 55 mg.
+The tablet coating ingredients also differ.
+None of these changes affect how the drug works or how your body absorbs it.
+You can compare the full ingredient lists in the Cerelle SPC and Cerazette SPC.

 Will my side effects change if I switch?

-Usually, no. Because the active ingredient and dose are the same, you would not expect a meaningful change in side effects purely because the box changed from Cerazette to Cerelle.
+They should not.
+Because the active ingredient and dose are the same, there is no pharmacological reason to expect a meaningful change in side effects when switching between Cerelle and Cerazette.

 Can I ask for Cerazette specifically?